Do you intend to make money off your drone, either directly or indirectly?

 How do I get my drone pilot license if I already have a manned pilot’s license?

 For people who already hold a pilot certificate issued under 14 CFR part 61, You simply need to complete the FAA’s online course, which will take you about two hours to complete.
 Note that you must have completed a flight review within the previous 24 months.
 Get more information on that process here.

 The course is free, and anyone can access it, even if they do not have an existing drone pilot license.
 The course covers topics that manned pilots wouldn’t necessarily know, such as recommended drone maintenance procedures, effects of weather on drones and emergency procedures.

 Once you complete the two-hour online program, you’ll receive a course completion certificate.
 From there, you can register in the FAA’s IACRA system as an “applicant,” providing your existing pilot’s license information in the application.
 Your FAA-issued permanent certificate will arrive in the mail within a few weeks.

-I’m not flying drones for money, but it’s not exactly “hobby use” either.
+I’m not flying drones for money.
 Do I still need a license?

 “Using a sUAS to take photographs for your own personal use would be considered recreational,” according to the FAA’s website.
 “Using the same device to take photographs or videos for compensation or sale to another individual would be considered a commercial operation.”

 Please contact an attorney to get further legal advice.